 Go up into your attic and take a look around.
-Can you see your homes rafters or joists?
-If you have adequate blown in attic insulation you should not see the rafters of your home.
+Can you see the rafters or joists of your home?
+If you have adequately blown-in attic insulation you should not see the rafters of your home.
 Attic insulation is generally measured in R-values.
 R-value measures insulation’s resistance to heat flow.
 It can also be referred to as “thermal resistance.”
 The higher the R-value, the greater the insulating power.
 Don’t forget that R-values are determined by material type, thickness, and installed weight per square foot, not by thickness alone.

-Is your insulation in tip top shape?
-This one may be obvious, but if your insulation is crumbly, outdated and wouldn’t meet today’s building codes, you’ll need to replace it.
+This one may be obvious, but if your insulation is crumbly, outdated, and wouldn’t meet today’s building codes, you’ll need to replace it.
 If you know that the insulation is old, don’t take matters into your own hands.
 Consult with professionals.
 The reason is simple—sometimes it’s best not to disturb older insulation, as it may contain toxic chemicals like asbestos.
 In these cases, professionals will apply new insulation over the existing insulation or If it’s safe to remove, let the experts remove it properly to eliminate any danger.

-Have you notice any unwanted pests in your home?
 If you spot any mice droppings or other indicators that pests have infiltrated your home, this could seriously compromise the integrity of your building’s structure.
-Its best to remove your insulation and have it replaced with new in these situations.
+It’s best to remove your insulation and have it replaced with new in these situations.
 A professional installer can advise you on what your best option would be.

 No matter what your situation may be, a healthy home is a comfortable home.
-Keeping your attic insulation in adequate levels will result in more consistent temperatures and a more hospitable environment for your friends and family.
+Keeping your attic insulation at inadequate levels will result in more consistent temperatures and a more hospitable environment for your friends and family.